 Eligible students may add a CR/NCR option beginning on the first day of classes of the relevant session.

-The deadline to add or remove a CR/NCR option is the same as the deadline to drop the course without academic penalty.
+The deadline to add or remove a CR/NCR option is listed on the Academic Dates & Deadlines page.
 If you miss this deadline and have concerns about your progress in courses, you should seek advice at your College Registrar’s office without delay.

 Students may add or remove a CR/NCR option directly on ACORN.
 You will be able to view your past and present CR/NCR selections on ACORN.